 Modified bitumen SBS (low slopes)

 Bitumen modified with polymers to improve their properties.
-Reliable, attractive and very popular in Canada for cathedral and low sloped roofs.
+Reliable, attractive, and very popular in Canada for the cathedral and low sloped roofs.
 The granulated finish (similar to asphalt shingles) is available in a wide color palette and serves to protect bitumen against UV rays but also to prevent ice and snow from falling off the roof.
-Installed in two layers which are fused with torches, the first layer is glued or mechanically fixed to the roof.
+Installed in two layers that are fused with torches, the first layer is glued or mechanically fixed to the roof.

 Asphalt shingles are the most economical alternative of roofing if we consider only the buying price.
 Countless possibilities of colors and styles are available, not to mention the various guarantees for each product category.

 Cedar shingles are perfectly suited to face our harsh climate.
-Indeed, cedar shingles are highly resistant to high winds, are mold resistant and have an outstanding durability.
-Cedar shingles have insulating properties and requires very little maintenance, not to mention their unique look.
+Indeed, cedar shingles are highly resistant to high winds, are mold-resistant, and have outstanding durability.
+Cedar shingles have insulating properties and require very little maintenance, not to mention their unique look.

-Many products are available on the market to extend the life of an existing roofing but very few are thoroughly tested and standardized by the industry.
-Few specialized labor and installation standards bring the risk of losing local expertise by using a method which is too marginal.
+Many products are available on the market to extend the life of existing roofing but very few are thoroughly tested and standardized by the industry.
+Few specialized labor and installation standards bring the risk of losing local expertise by using a method that is too marginal.

 Comparative table of major slope roofing options